List Price: $15.95

 Rockaway is a time capsule love letter to a quirky, singular town, in a time before an entire community was brought to its knees in the events about to occur in September 2001, and to an entire town that faced tragedy again when it was summarily devastated eleven years later by Hurricane Sandy.

-is an illuminating inquiry into the nature of love, the meaning of art, the power of faith and family, and how grace is discovered in the most unexpected places — a stunning, modern echo of Virginia Woolf's To The Lighthouse
+is an illuminating inquiry into the nature of love, the meaning of art, the power of faith and family, and how grace is discovered in the most unexpected places --a stunning, modern echo of Virginia Woolf's To The Lighthouse

 inhabits the poetry of a woman fiercely searching for identity.
 Here, we find an illuminating meditation on the art of being, with the true revelation suggesting that perhaps we were never lost at all.
 A triumphant reclamation of the soul." --Ilie Ruby